zeroexe1337/zeroexe1337/README.md

-Software Engineer, specialising in AI Development
+Software Engineer, specialising in AI Development.
 I like to develop things from scratch, the new way!